Home » Articles » SSS Monthly Contribution Table Guide 2025

 MSC x Contribution rate = Monthly Contribution

-Step 2.
-Under the EE column, find your monthly deduction that corresponds to your MSC.
-If your MSC is PHP 5,000 your total monthly contribution is PHP 225 which is 4.5% of the contribution rate.
+• Step 2.
+Under the EC column, find your monthly deduction that corresponds to your MSC.
+If your MSC is PHP 5,000 your total monthly contribution is PHP 250 which is 5% of the contribution rate.

 (MSC x Contribution Rate) + EC Contribution